vahisht/Dish2Macro/README.md

 See that file for an information on how to configure the macro.

 # Is this allowed in speedruns?
-Yes.

-Specifically any of the Dishonored games allow it.
+Usually needs to be explicitly allowed by the moderators of the game.
+If you're not sure, ask!